dotnet/docs-aspire/docs/deployment/azure/aca-deployment-visual-studio.md

 ---
-title: Deploy .NET Aspire apps to Azure Container Apps using Visual STudio
+title: Deploy .NET Aspire apps to Azure Container Apps using Visual Studio
-description: Learn how to use Bicep, the Azure CLI, and Azure Developer CLI to deploy .NET Aspire apps to Azure. ms.date: 03/08/2024
+description: Learn how to use Bicep, the Azure CLI, and Azure Developer CLI to deploy .NET Aspire apps to Azure using Visual Studio. ms.date: 05/03/2024
 zone_pivot_groups: azure-development-tool
 ms.custom: devx-track-extended-azdevcli
 ---

-# Deploy a .NET Aspire app to Azure Container Apps
+# Deploy a .NET Aspire app to Azure Container Apps using Visual Studio

 .NET Aspire apps are designed to run in containerized environments.
 Azure Container Apps is a fully managed environment that enables you to run microservices and containerized applications on a serverless platform.
 This article will walk you through creating a new .NET Aspire solution and deploying it to Microsoft Azure Container Apps using the Azure Developer CLI (`azd`), the Azure CLI, or Bicep.
 You'll learn how to complete the following tasks: